alissa-huskey/python-class/docs/reference/glossary.md

 falsy
   A value that is False when evaluated in a `boolean` context, or when converted to a boolean using the `bool()` function.

-function
-  A named block of reusable code.
-A function may or may not take arguments, and may or may not return a value.
-In Python it is recommended to use the `lower_case_with_underscores` for function names.

 identifier
   The name that refers to a some programming element, such as a variable,